-- Brainstorm.
-Make a list of EVERYTHING you’ve done or been involved in—jobs, clubs /organizations, volunteer work, class projects—no matter how small or seemingly insignificant.
+Brainstorm.
+Make a list of everything you have done or been involved in–jobs, clubs, organizations, volunteer work, class projects–no matter how small or seemingly insignificant.

-- Review job ad carefully, paying special attention to language describing desired skills and experience required.
+Review job ads carefully, paying special attention to the language they use to describe desired knowledge, skills, and abilities required.

-- Review YOUR skill sets and identify places where they coincide with job description.
+Review your own skill sets and identify places where they match the job description.

-- Approach this task like any other type of writing.
-Leave yourself enough time for planning, drafting, and revision.
+Approach this task like any other type of writing.
+Be sure to revise and leave time for planning, drafting, and revision.

-- Consider creating a “master résumé,” which lists all of your experience and skills, then modifying it for each individual position you apply for.
-Doing so is a good way to keep track of your achievements/accomplishments.
+Consider creating a "master resume" that lists all your experience and skills, which you can modify for each individual position you apply for.
+Doing so is a good way to keep track of your achievements and accomplishments.

-- Every résumé should contain certain basic information—contact information, educational background, and work experience.
+Every resume should contain certain elements: this includes contact information, educational background, and work experience.

-- Describe work experiences using strong, consistent action verbs.
+Describe each work experience with bullet points that use strong, consistent action verbs.